EX0l0N/ply-to-SculptrVR-csv/README.md

 To get a good model with mostly solid geometry you need to play with scale and sphere-size.
 Again optimal values depend on your data.
 **Be warned:** This mode will use _a lot_ of RAM during the import.

-In both cases the Y & Z axis will be swapped While saving , because ply default is Y-up and Z-depth.
+In both cases the Y & Z axis will be swapped While saving, because ply default is Y-up and Z-depth.

 ## How to import to SculptrVR